-The map below shows the original continent of origin of the tree species found in Birmingham, Coventry and Solihull.
-In total, around 86.1% of the tree population are native to Europe.
-Of those, it is expected that a smaller percentage are native to the British Isles, however diversity is key to resilience.
+The map below shows the original continent of origin of the tree species found in Solihull.
+In total, around 90.6% of the tree population are native to Europe.
+Of those, it is expected that a smaller percentage are native to the British Isles, although diversity is key to resilience.